 - “singen“: “ich sang, du sang-st, er/sie/es sang, wir sang-en, ihr sang-t, sie sang-en.”

 The Past Perfect

-In case an action took place before an action in the past and it is related to that action, you use the past perfect tense for this verb.
-You build this tense by expressing the auxiliary verb (either “haben” or “sein”) in the past tense and the main verb its participle 2 form.
+In case an action took place before an action in the past, you use the past perfect tense for the verb.
+You build this tense by expressing the auxiliary verb (either “haben” or “sein”) in the past tense and the main verb in its participle 2 form.
 So, the auxiliary verb “sein” is turned into “war” and “haben” into “hatte“.

 - “Ich hatte gesehen, du hattest gesehen, er/sie/es hatte gesehen, wir hatten gesehen, ihr hattet gesehen, sie hatten gesehen.”

 - “Ich war gegangen, du warst gegangen, er/sie/es war gegangen, wir waren gegangen, ihr wart gegangen, sie waren gegangen.”

 The Future Tenses